twisted-infra/braid/README.rst

 Server Dependencies
 ===================

-braid currently assumes that it is being run against a ubuntu server (precise).
+braid currently assumes that it is being run against a Ubuntu 16.04.

-It requires that the `universe` component be enabled, as well `sudo`.
+It requires that the `universe` component be enabled, as well as `sudo`.

 Usage Notes